DevKiddo/minecraft/README.md

 You may also want to delete world in the minecraft folder since I'll be using this repo as a backup for my minecraft world.

 Make sure you go over the resources below.
-If you have any questions, create an issue.
+If you have any questions, create an issue!

 Resources: